 The Student Accessibility Services office at JCU coordinates all services for students with disabilities.
 To register for services follow our registration procedures.
 The services include, but are not limited to:

 - Adaptive Technology

 Accommodations are academic adaptations that do not compromise academic standards or the mastery of essential course elements, but provide students with disabilities an equal opportunity to succeed.
 Accommodations provide equal access to facilities (e.g., wheelchair accessibility) and academic information.

-Academic accommodations include services like note takers, tape recording lectures or a quiet testing location.
+Academic accommodations include services like extended test time, audio recording lectures, or a quiet testing location.
 These services are designed to overcome deficits created by the disability and allow the student to display his/her mastery of the material.

 Since the Americans with Disabilities Act and Section 504 guarantee equal access, not success; individual success is up to each student.
 We encourage students to develop self-advocacy, empowerment, responsibility, independence, personal growth, and to develop and use compensatory skills.

 Qualified students with disabilities have the right to an equal opportunity to participate in programs offered through John Carroll University.
 Students who choose to exercise these rights have the responsibility to initiate and participate in the accommodation process.
 Recognizing this, students:

 - Have a responsibility to identify themselves as needing accommodation in a timely fashion.
 Each student must provide documentation from an appropriate licensed professional.